1. General basics

 | Glyph canvas | Main glyph editor.
 Left-click draws; right-click erases. |

-| Mask editor | Works like sprite mask editing when mask mode is enabled. |
+| Mask editor | Works like sprite mask editing when mask mode is enabled.
+Manual edits override the auto-generated mask until you restore it with ↺ Auto. |

 | Preview / Export | Large preview, mask preview, ASM preview, plus BIN/ASM import-export for both font and UDG sets. |